ihorvitruk/buddysearch/README.md

 # Buddy Search
 This app demonstrates how to use [Uncle Bob's Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) in practice, with __MVP__ on presentation layer.
-App is based on [this famous repository](https://github.com/android10/Android-CleanArchitecture) (thank author for it).
+App is based on [this famous repository](https://github.com/android10/Android-CleanArchitecture) (thanks author for it).
-But for me, there were a lot of things that i wanted somehow to modify or improve, somewhere to simplify or to generify the code with creating __Base__-classes, somewhere to separate or move the code to other places etc. That's why I created this app and I will continue developing it and show, thus, how to apply this architecture approach on real projects.
+But for me, there were a lot of things that I wanted somehow to modify or improve, somewhere to simplify or to generify the code with creating __Base__-classes, somewhere to separate or move the code to other places etc. That's why I created this app and I will continue developing it and show, thus, how to apply this architecture approach on real projects.

 ## Demo
 The app, for now, allows to __Sign in with Google__ using __FirebaseAuth__ and to chat with other users across the __FirebaseDatabase__ service.
 App provides __offline data cache__ with __Realm__.